Start Smart Salary Negotiation

-The Women‘s Center is proud to partner with AAUW-Blacksburg/VT to host $tart$mart.
-The $tart$mart campus initiative is a collaboration between the American Association of University Women (AAUW) and the WAGE Project, developed to empower college women and provide them with the tools to negotiate salaries and benefits as they approach the job market. $tart$mart campus salary negotiation workshops are three-hour, nuts-and-bolts trainings, designed to help college women obtain fair and realistic first salaries.
-Workshop participants participate in role-play exercises to gain concrete negotiation skills, learn about the personal consequences of the gender wage gap, learn how to benchmark reasonable salaries and benefits, and gain insight into their ―bottom line and how to budget.
+The Start Smart campus initiative is a collaboration between the American Association of University Women (AAUW) and the WAGE Project, developed to empower college women and provide them with the tools to negotiate salaries and benefits as they approach the job market.
+Start Smart campus salary negotiation workshops are designed to help college women obtain fair and realistic first salaries.
+Workshop participants engage in role-play exercises to gain concrete negotiation skills, learn about the personal consequences of the gender wage gap, learn how to benchmark reasonable salaries and benefits, and gain insight into their bottom line and how to budget.

 During this time, we are only offering virtual workshops to ensure the safety and well-being of our Virginia Tech community.
 The virtual workshop is 60 minutes long, so please be sure to keep that in mind when submitting your request.
 To ensure we can schedule facilitators to accommodate your request, requests must be made at least two weeks (14 days) in advance.

 This workshop is currently unavailable.
 For questions or additional information about the Start Smart salary negotiation workshops, email firstname.lastname@example.org.

 Equal Pay Day takes place each April, symbolizing how many days into the year that women have to work to earn the same amount that men earned as of December 31 the previous year.
 Today, women who work full-time earn, on average, 82 cents for every dollar that men earn.